openpreserve/ToMaR/README.md

 5. streamed in ps-to-pdf migration with consecutive piped file identification
 6. streamed in ps-to-pdf migration with two consecutive piped file identifications

 is described and demonstrated in this section.
 The input _control file_ used in this example only contains one control line each.
-Of course in a productive environment one would have thousands of such conrol lines.
+Of course in a productive environment one would have thousands of such control lines.

 #### Prerequisites